 6 The administration may use the 5th digit to differentiate between certain specific uses/users of the maritime identity.
 However, this method is optional and for national use only.

-Section 2 Devices using a freeform number identity
+Section 2 Devices using a freeform maritime identity

-These identities, which use the 3-digit prefix (allocated from the table of maritime identification digits), are used to identify maritime radio equipment like the AIS-SART, man overboard (MOB) and emergency position-indicating radio beacon (EPIRB)-AIS and similar equipment needing identification.
+Such devices should use 9-digit identities with the 3-digit prefixes: 970 to indicate AIS SART, 972 to indicate man overboard device (MOB), 974 to indicate EPIRB-AIS, and 979 for AMRD Group B devices.

+These devices, except AMRD Group B devices, should also use the supplemental device ID information MPP to create the 12-character identity as described in Section 2 paragraph 4.

+Both the 9-digit and the MPP should be transmitted in accordance with Recommendation ITU-R M.1371.

 1 Automatic identification system-search and rescue transmitter